blakegearin/github-custom-global-navigation/README.md

 1. `1920px` and up (e.g. external monitors)
 1. `1011px` and below (e.g. tablets, phones)

+### Theming

+As of the time of writing, GitHub supports four (4) light and an equal number of dark themes.

+This userscript does not have first-class support for sub-themes, but can tell light or dark preference either from GitHub (`data-color-mode`) or falling back to browser-level (`data-color-mode`), which typically matches the OS-level.

 ## Background

 In April 2023, GitHub released a public beta for a redesigned global navigation and asked for [feedback](https://github.com/orgs/community/discussions/52083).